brendensm/CDCPLACES/README.md

 # Main Functions

 -   `get_places` &mdash; a function to query the PLACES API.
-Arguments allows the user to specify geography (census/county), state, measure, and release (2020-2023).
+Arguments allows the user to specify geography (census/county), state, measure, release (2020-2023), and geometry (to include shapefiles).
 -   `get_dictionary` &mdash; a function to pull a full list of the measures available in the PLACES data set.

 # Examples